Specialist Leader of Education

 Louise Cox - Mathematics and Assessment

-I have taught in non-selective schools in Kent for 25 years.
+I have taught in non-selective schools in Kent for over 25 years.
 During this time, I have taught mathematics (and statistics) across key stages 3, 4 and 5, achieving consistently outstanding results.
 Early in my career, I completed a Masters Degree in Curriculum Development, with a specific focus on raising attainment in mathematics.
 During my career, I was appointed to the role of Leading Teacher of Mathematics within Kent and also gained accreditation as an Advanced Skills Teacher.
 These roles enabled me to work with, and support pupils and staff from primary and secondary schools across Kent.
 In addition, I have successfully managed two mathematics departments and have also been responsible for whole school outcomes.

 Alison Williams - RE and PSHE